-"Resident" means an individual who satisfies the requirements of 281-subrule 21.2(11).
+"Resident" means an individual who satisfies the provisions of 281-subrule 21.2(11).

-"Twenty-first century learning skills" means the same as defined in 281-subrule 12.5(17).
+"Twenty-first century learning skills" means the same as defined in 281-Chapter 12.

-"Work-site learning" means a planned and supervised work experience, equivalent to the training services defined in the federal Workforce Innovation and Opportunity Act, Section 134(c)(3)(D), or subsequent federal workforce training and adult education legislation, that is in compliance with workplace laws and regulations, including the minimum wage requirements prescribed by Iowa law or the federal Fair Labor Standards Act, if applicable.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+"Work-site learning" means a planned and supervised work experience, equivalent to the training services defined in the federal Workforce Innovation and Opportunity Act (29 U.S.C. §3174(c)(3)(D)), effective December 13, 2023, that follows workplace laws and regulations, including the minimum wage prescribed by Iowa law or the federal Fair Labor Standards Act, if applicable.
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.3(259A) Eligibility to participate.
+281-32.2(259A) Eligibility to participate.

-32.3(1) Minimum age.
-No one under 16 years and 9 months of age is allowed to participate in an approved program, with the exception of a person who is at least 16 years of age and satisfies one or more of the following conditions:
+32.2(1) No one under 16 years and nine months of age is allowed to participate in an approved program, with the exception of a person who is at least 16 years of age and satisfies one or more of the following conditions:

-- a.
-Is a resident of an Iowa juvenile institution; - b.
+a.
+Is a resident of an Iowa juvenile institution;

+- b.
 Is an active participant in Job Corps; or - c.
 Is under the supervision of a probation office.

-32.3(2) Anyone 16 years and 9 months of age or older who is not enrolled in a secondary school nor is a high school graduate is permitted to apply for enrollment in an approved program.
+32.2(2) Anyone 16 years and nine months of age or older who is not enrolled in a secondary school nor is a high school graduate is permitted to apply for enrollment in an approved program.
 The requirements for admission into an approved program are: